NVIDIA/nvidia-monitor-eventing/tools/device-id-lang/README.md

 </tbody>
 </table>

-On top of that AML is the controller of association relations between different devices and expressing them pose a challange, even if both sides are named using the same convention, for example the association between NVSwitches and Hot Swap Controllers:
+On top of that monitor-eventing is the controller of association relations between different devices and expressing them pose a challange, even if both sides are named using the same convention, for example the association between NVSwitches and Hot Swap Controllers:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">